Colombo: Architecture

 Colombo has widely varying architecture that spans centuries and depicts many styles.
 Colonial buildings influenced by the Portuguese, Dutch and British exist alongside structures built in Buddhist, Hindu, Islamic, Indian and Contemporary architectural styles.
 No other place is this more evident than in the Fort area.
 Here, one may find new, towering skyscrapers as well as historic buildings dating far back as the 1700s.

 Colombo Fort

 The Portuguese were the first colonists to settle in Colombo.
 Establishing a small trading post, they had laid the foundations for a small fort which in time became the largest colonial fort on the island.
-The Dutch expanded the fort, thus creating a well old fortified harbour.
+The Dutch expanded the fort, thus creating a well fortified harbour.
 This came into the possession of the British in the late 1700s, and by the late 19th century, seeing no threat to the Colombo Harbour, began demolishing the ramparts to make way for the development of the city.
 Although now there is nothing left of the fortifications, the area which was once the fort is still referred to as Fort.
 The area outside is Pettah, Sri Lanka or පිටකොටුව Pitakotuwa in Sinhala which means outer fort.